Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 1. Clone this repository to your local device.
 Install the required libraries and packades via pip via `pip3 install -r requirements.txt.`

-* Note that compared with the original co-adapt repository, the requirement list has been modified due to compatibility issues with the newer version of certain packages.
+* Note that compared with the original co-adaptation repository, the requirement list has been modified due to compatibility issues with the newer version of certain packages.

 2. Install Anaconda, any version should be fine.